What are kepler’s three laws of planetary motion?

 Where dA/dt is called areal velocity.Since angular momentum ‘L’ and mass of the planet is constant.

-What does Kepler’s third law (The law of periods) state?
+Kepler’s third law of planetary motion

 “The square of the period of any planet about the sun is proportional to the cube of the planet’s mean distance from the sun.”